edadma/mos6502/README.md

 It's true, there are many 6502 emulators out there, but this one is written in Scala and is therefore easy and fun to extend should you wish to add some more hardware to your virtual computer.

 All the examples with a file name ending with `.asm` will assemble using the built-in assembler.
 Of course, the emulator's built-in assembler will have slightly different syntax than other assemblers for assembly directives.
 If a more powerful assembler is needed, there is one called `crasm` which is available under Ubuntu/Mint that generates SREC (Motorola S-Record) files using it's `-o` option.
 Those files can then be executed using the emlulator's `-le` option or loaded into the REPL using the `l` command.
-The `cc65` tools may also be used in conjunction with a program called `srecords` to get an SREC file that can be loaded.
+The `cc65` tools may also be used in conjunction with a program called `srecord` to get an SREC file that can be loaded.

 Try it out